 The years passed by as I bounced from career to career in search of something to satisfy that inexplicable void inside of me.
 I eventually made it to Europe (and other desired destinations), but only to be seen from the side of a cruise ship or the window of a bus.
 My vacations were informative and fun, but I never left with an inner understanding of the place or the people – at least not one that left me truly satisfied with the experience.

-Part of the reason I decided to sell the lot and travel full-time almost three years ago now, is because I could not envision myself doing the travel-related activities I dreamed of doing in retirement – 30+ years away – at the age of 65 and beyond.
+Part of the reason I decided to sell the lot and travel full-time is because I could not envision myself doing the travel-related activities I dreamed of doing in retirement – 30+ years away – at the age of 65 and beyond.

 I am an enthusiastic mountaineer, hiker, rock climber, and spelunker.
 At 65 however, I doubt my desire and ability to climb mountains will be as strong.